AEFeinstein/Super-2024-Swadge-FW/docs/EMULATOR.md

 ## Installing

-To install the emulator, go to the project's [releases page][downloads] and download the appropriate `...-emulator.zip` for your operating system.
+To install the emulator, go to the project's [releases page](https://github.com/AEFeinstein/Super-2024-Swadge-FW/releases) and download the appropriate `...-emulator.zip` for your operating system.
 Windows, Linux, and Mac (both Intel and ARM) are supported.
 Then, follow the instructions for your platform below.

 ### Windows